A) Jesus’ death—the ransom for us

 Numerous passages in the New Testament speak of our salvation through Jesus’ death.
 Does that mean that without the judicial murder of Jesus, God would have been unable to save us?
 The New Testament writers take Jesus’ death and resurrection as a given fact.
 They do not speculate about possible alternative ways God could have brought about salvation.
 We would like to mention just a few thoughts here which should prompt us to think.

-Yet we do speak wisdom among those who are mature; a wisdom, however, not of this age nor of the rulers of this age, who are passing away; but we speak God’s wisdom in a mystery, the hidden wisdom which God predestined before the ages to our glory; the wisdom which none of the rulers of this age has understood; for if they had understood it they would not have crucified the Lord of glory.
-(1 Corinthians 2:6-8)
+Yet among the mature we do impart wisdom, although it is not a wisdom of this age or of the rulers of this age, who are doomed to pass away.
+But we impart a secret and hidden wisdom of God, which God decreed before the ages for our glory.
+None of the rulers of this age understood this, for if they had, they would not have crucified the Lord of glory.
+(1 Corinthians 2:6–8)

 If the “rulers of this age” had understood the wisdom of God, they would not have crucified the Lord of glory.
 This clearly means that God’s wisdom would not have been contradicted if Jesus had not been murdered.
 God’s will was and is the repentance of all people (1 Timothy 2:4).
 If the Jewish rulers had listened to and obeyed the God’s voice speaking through Jesus and if the nation of Israel had put their faith in their Messiah, salvation would certainly not have failed as a result.
 God does not need evil in order to do good!

-And why not say (as we are slanderously reported and as some claim that we say), “Let us do evil that good may come”?
+And why not do evil that good may come?—as some people slanderously charge us with saying.
 Their condemnation is just.
 (Romans 3:8)

 Jesus himself also clearly expressed that his aim in coming was to lead people back to God, as shown in the parable of the vine dressers: